cormas/cormas/README.md

 All issues about the current and ongoing port are here: https://github.com/cormas/cormas/issues

 ## How to install Cormas

 * Download Pharo 6.1 VM depending of your platform: http://pharo.org/download
-* Load Cormas: Open Pharo 6.1 image then right-click anywhere to open the main menu.
-Choose Playground to execute script.
+* Load Cormas: Open Pharo 6.1 image then click anywhere to open the main menu.
+Choose Playground to execute the following script.
 Paste the script below in Playground, select all then right-click and choose Do it to execute this.

 ```Smalltalk
 Metacello new